Elk-IoT/.github/profile/README.md

 <h1 align="center">Elkiot - Open-Source IoT and Data Platform</h1>

 <p align="center">Welcome to the Elkiot open-source project repository!
-This repository contains information about our open-source IoT (Internet of Things) and data platform.</p>
+This repository contains information about our open-source IoT (Internet of Things) data platform.</p>

 ## Table of Contents
 - [About Elkiot](#about-elkiot)